-This means that when you use our website, you can be sure that we are showing you the best deals that are out there on the market.
+This means that when you use our website, you can be sure that we are showing you the best energy deals that are out there on the market.
 We will never try and influence you towards one energy company or another.

-As a result of Ofgem’s confidence code, price comparison sites like ours have become the best way to find a good deal on gas and electricity.
+As a result of Ofgem’s confidence code, energy comparison sites like ours have become the best way to find a good deal on gas and electricity.
 In just a few minutes, with a very small amount of your information, we can find great offers on energy rates that are relevant your needs and your lifestyle.

 Ofgem have repeatedly stressed the need for customers to become “Energy Shoppers”.
 This means that they recommend that you look around at the options on the market, in order to try and find the most competitive plans that are out there.

 This review was aimed at investigating whether or not the energy market in the UK was doing enough to protect its customers.